MITHaystack/scikit-dataaccess/README.md

 The package introduces a common namespace and currently supports the following data sets:
 - Light curves from *Kepler*
-- Water depth from wells in California provided by USGS
+- Water depth from wells in California obtained from the USGS
 - GPS time series data from the UNAVACO Plate Boundary
 - Grace Tellus Monthly Mass Grids from JPL